 “Because obesity is such a key factor in diabetes, weight loss surgery that is designed to get rid of excess weight and combat weight gain can often be beneficial in helping to treat the disease,” explains Deebeanne Tavani, DO, PhD, Chief of Endocrinology at Main Line Health.

-In addition to being free of diabetes, the study also found that patients who undergo weight loss surgery are more likely to have decreased their levels of cholesterol and blood pressure, as well as a decreased dependency on diabetes medications.
+In addition to being free of diabetes, the study also found that patients who undergo weight loss surgery are more likely to have decreased their blood pressure and cholesterol levels, as well as their dependency on diabetes medications.

-Now that these studies have been released, many obese adults who have Type 2 diabetes now may consider weight loss surgery as a viable option for treating diabetes.
-While surgery may begin to be considered an alternative treatment, there are lingering concerns about whether weight loss surgery should be widely used to treat Type 2 diabetes.
+Now that these studies have been released, many obese adults who have Type 2 diabetes may consider weight loss surgery as a viable option for treating diabetes.
+While bariatric surgery might become a consideration for those with diabetes, there are lingering concerns about whether weight loss surgery should be widely used to treat Type 2 diabetes.

-Initially, bariatric surgery is successful in helping people lose weight, often nearly100 pounds or more.
-For patients, it can be difficult to maintain this weight loss and some patients gain back the weight they lost over time.
-Lifestyle changes are equally important for weight loss in patients with and without Type 2 diabetes.
+Initially, bariatric surgery is successful in helping people lose weight, often close to 100 pounds or more.
+Still, it can be difficult to maintain this weight loss and some patients gain back the weight they lost over time.
+Lifestyle changes are equally important for weight loss in bariatric patients with and without Type 2 diabetes.

-“Reducing your sugar intake and adhering to a healthier diet considering portion size and the types of food you eat are important, no matter what medical therapy is used to treat your diabetes.
+“Reducing your sugar intake, adhering to a healthier diet, considering portion size, and the types of food you eat are important, no matter what medical therapy is used to treat your diabetes.
 Bariatric surgery patients are not escaping that part of treatment,” says Dr. Tavani.